 - Health insurance – you will need health insurance when you move to Mexico.
 Make sure you check that it covers you for being flown back to the US if that’s something you would like included.
 Not all companies include this as standard

 Around 9,000 Americans live permanently in this South American country that’s famous for being on the Equator.
-Ecuador is consistently voted one of the cheapest places to retire and with an average expat salary of around $48,000 USD, it’s a very affordable place to live.
+Ecuador is consistently voted one of the cheapest places to retire and with an average expat salary of around $48,000 USD, it’s a very affordable place to live and to move to from USA.
 Property prices are rising steadily, particularly in the popular city of Cuenca, but the cost of living in the capital Quito is still cheaper than many expats imagine.
 As with Mexico, you’ll get more from your move if you commit to learning Spanish.

 - Inexpensive, efficient healthcare of a high quality.
 This is a draw for many Americans, as the Ecuadorian healthcare system is ranked higher than that of the US.
 Dental care is also very reasonably priced.